Documentation / Plugins

 open() {

-// when sitespeed.io start it calls the open function once for all plugins
+// when sitespeed.io starts it calls the open function once for all plugins

 // here you can prepare the things you need.